Thanks to health care reform, the issue has been a fixture in the news cycle over the last year or two.

 Want your Hot Ticket listed?
 Contact firstname.lastname@example.org

-This article appears in the March 14, 2011, edition of National Journal Daily.
+This article appears in the March 14, 2011 edition of NJ Daily.